 Randomized Controlled Trials

 The SEE Action Network’s recent monograph on evaluating residential behavioral energy efficiency programs indicates most of these programs are designed as randomized controlled trials (RCTs).
 In this design, evaluators (and sometimes implementation contractors) randomly assign sampled members of a population of interest to treatment group or a control group.
 Among the benefits offered by an RCT—when properly applied—is that it eliminates most selection bias, including free ridership and participant spillover effects.
 Hence, producing net savings estimates.
 For some programs, evaluators must take a second step to calculate net savings to ensure savings are not being double-counted, either counting savings being claimed by other programs or savings already credited to earlier program efforts (often called “legacy uplift”).
+Only increases in participation in other programs should be considered in this uplift adjustment; changes to total savings do not need to be made based on decreases in participation in other programs.